-Student Athlete Name: Grade: ID#
+Student Athlete Name: Grade ): ID#

 Address Visited: Date: Time:

-Visiting Coach: Other School Personnel:
+Visiting Coach: Other School Per sonnel:

 Signature of Visiting Coach Signature of Other School Personnel

 Sport:

 Findings:

-Individual(s) spoken to: Relationship to Athlete:
+Individual(s) spoken to: Relations hip to Athlete:

-Familiarize yourself with Section 442 Rules. (pages 43-44) in the UIL Constitution & Contest
+Familiarize yourself with Section 442 (Rules. pages 43-44) in the UIL Cons titution & Contest

-Questions/Observations

-- 1. Who resides at this residence? - A. Does the student live there? - B. Do all family members of the family live at the residence? - 2.
-Do parents have another residence? - 3.
-Do parents have personal effects in the residence?
-(I.e. furniture, clothing, pictures, etc.) - 4.
-What verification that the parents have moved has been presented? (rent receipts, bill of sale, mail, electric bill, phone bill, voter registration card or driver's license)
+Questions/Observations 1.
+Who resides at this residence?
+A. Does the student live the B. Do all family members of 2.
+Do parents have another resident 3.
+Do parents have personal effects pictures, etc.) 4.
+What verification that the parents receipts, bill of sale, mail, electric license) of the family live at the nce? in the residence? ( s have moved has be I.e. furnitu een prese ure, clothing, ented? (rent

-Signature of Head Coach

-Signature of Athletic Director
+Signature of Head Coach Signature o of Athletic c Director

 Signature of Principal